Company Details

 Legal Actions: Class action lawsuit, Criminal charges against former employee,

-Ensuring Regulatory Compliance: The company ensures compliance with regulatory requirements through class action lawsuit, federal charges against former employee, , Class action lawsuit, Criminal charges against former employee, .
+Ensuring Regulatory Compliance: The company ensures compliance with regulatory requirements through class action lawsuit, federal charges against former employee, , Class action lawsuit, Criminal charges against former employee, , Extradition to U.S. for prosecution.

 Lessons Learned: Insider threats pose significant risks in healthcare; timely termination and access revocation are critical.
 Delayed breach notifications can complicate legal and reputational responses.